-The Comments and Responses Report summarises the correspondence received by IAPs and Organs of State completed via the Reply Forms, Comments Sheets, letters, faxes and emails.
-Refer to Appendix 12.
+The Comments and Responses Report (CRR) summarises the correspondence received by IAPs and Organs of State completed via the Reply Forms, Comments Sheets, letters, faxes and emails.
+Refer to Appendix 12 for the CRR and Appendix 14 for the comments received.
 This report captures all the significant issues and queries raised, any statements that were made, and a record of all IAPs that registered.
 This report also attempts to address every comment through responses and input provided by the project team.